 Repeat offenders also face harsher penalties for their DUI charges.
 Under Florida law, a second DUI offense within five years of your first conviction can be counted as a second offense, and a third offense within ten years of the initial crime could be considered a third offense.
 The penalties for these charges are much more restrictive and life-impacting.
 A fourth offense could even result in you losing your driving privileges all together for the remainder of your life.

-For more information about DUI charges or to find out what exact penalties you might be facing, contact The Law Office of David A. Webster, P.A. online now!
+To learn about Florida DUI sentencing or to find out what exact penalties you might be facing, contact The Law Office of David A. Webster, P.A. online now!